Tree House Recovery Colorado

 Respiratory Depression

-Fentanyl and Xanax depress the central nervous system that slows down respiration.
-When combined, the drug intensifies the effect, resulting in slowed or stopped breathing, which can have a deadly effect, according to the Center for Substance Abuse Research.
+Fentanyl and Xanax depress the central nervous system which slows down respiration.
+When combined, the drug intensifies the effect, resulting in slowed or stopped breathing, which can have a deadly impact, according to the Center for Substance Abuse Research.2

 Heightened Sedation